WilliamHoang/curric-unix-001-v1/File_Search_with_Regular_Expressions/README.md

-# Access_GitHub
+# File_Search_with_Regular_Expressions

-The topics here will be on how to connect and access GitHub
+The topics here will be on how to:

+  - Introduction to GREP
+  - Search Unix System
-  - Environment Setup
+  - Grep Files
+  - Introduction to Regular Expressions
-  - Permissions
+  - Common commands
-  - Git Clone
+  - Comparing files
-  - Git Push
+  - Argument passing

-This is the basic of getting up and running with GitHub and within Terminal application in the bash shell